hashicorp/terraform-provider-google/website/docs/r/container_aws_cluster.html.markdown

 * `pod_address_cidr_blocks` -
   (Required)
-  Required.
   All pods in the cluster are assigned an RFC1918 IPv4 address from these ranges.
 Only a single range is supported.
 This field cannot be changed after creation.

 * `service_address_cidr_blocks` -
   (Required)
-  Required.
   All services in the cluster are assigned an RFC1918 IPv4 address from these ranges.
 Only a single range is supported.
 This field cannot be changed after creation.

 * `vpc_id` -
   (Required)
-  Required.
   The VPC associated with the cluster.
 All component clusters (i.e. control plane and node pools) run on a single VPC.
 This field cannot be changed after creation.

 - - -